fishermain/LastCommitsToRead/README.md

-# LastCommitsToRead
+# LastCommitsToReadIn
-Use GitHub API to read last 100 commits since December 12, 2020
+Use GitHub API to read in the last 100 commits since December 12, 2020